vinayp1277/test-repo/README.md

-# Spring Boot JDK 21 Demo
+# Spring Boot JDK 21 test project

 This is a simple Spring Boot project configured with JDK 21.
 The project demonstrates: